 Bill Tilman was the first trekker in Nepal who took part in several treks including the Kali Gandaki, Helumbu and Everest.
 His feats are described in the Nepal Himalaya, mountaineering classic that has been reprinted by the Seattle Mountaineers as part of the Tilman collection, the Seven Mountain-travel books.
 Another early visitor was Maurice Herzog, who led a French expedition to the Annapurna in 1950.

-Colonel James OM Roberts was the first person to realize that trekking would appeal to tourists.
-Jimmy Roberts had spent years in Nepal attached with the British residency and accompanied Tilman on his first trek.
+Jimmy Roberts, in Nepal attached with the British residency and accompanied Tilman on his first trek.
 In 1965, he took a group of ladies up the Kali Gandaki and founded Mountain Travel, the first trekking company of Nepal which became an inspiration for the adventure travel industry.

 HISTORY OF THE NEPALESE HIMALAYAS